weimiao86/TALab677/lab10/README.md

-Simple Usage
+This an example of bluetooth spp library simple usage

-• Import this library to your workspace and include in to your android project:
+• Import the library to your workspace and include in to your android project:

 For Eclipse ADT : Download this library and import into your workspace and include this library to your project.
 For Android Studio : Use Gradle to download this library from Maven.